Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 • You can pick off aphids by hand and destroy them, but that is only viable if there are only a few

-• if your plants are strong, you can put some newspaper underneath the plant and carefully shake it.
+• If your plants are strong, you can put some newspaper underneath the plant and carefully shake it.
 The aphids will fall off and drop on the newspaper.
 Place them in a spot in the garden where they can’t do harm or destroy them.

-• Some plants also repel aphids, so planting these close to your peas will help keep them aphid free, such as coriander, marigold, mint, basil.
+• Some plants also repel aphids, so planting these close to your peas will help keep them aphid-free, such as coriander, marigold, mint, basil.
 You can find out more about using companion planting to keep pests away in our guide on companion planting.

 • You can also use insecticidal soap to wash off the aphids.
 I have used this before and it worked well.